powmedia/backbone.xview/README.md

 ##Usage

 ###Easy templating
-When styling your app it can be much easier to have all class names and tags defined in templates, rather than scattered between templates and JS code.
+When styling your app it can be much easier to have all class names and tags defined in templates, rather than scattered between templates and JS code with the `tagName` and `className` options.

 Backbone.XView makes this easy with the `template` and `unwrap` options: